Bandlasangeeth/PRODIGM_CS__04/README.md

 Minimalistic and educational.

-Usage

-Clone this repository.
-Run the keylogger script.
-Press keys to generate logs in the specified file.

 Disclaimer

 This project is intended for educational purposes only.
 Use it responsibly and legally.
 Respect privacy and obtain proper authorization before deploying such tools.